JaneliaSciComp/gpt-semantic-search/README.md

 ### Launch Weaviate database

-This requires [Docker](https://docs.docker.com/get-docker/) to be installed.
+You can run just Weaviate as follows:

-    docker compose up -d
+    docker compose up weaviate -d

 You can verify that Weaviate is running by opening [http://localhost:8080]() in your browser.